qrtl/sfaj-oca/report_qweb_field_converter/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows administrators to define the decimal precision of float fields and to add option values for fields (e.g., adding a date widget option for datetime fields) for QWeb report presentation.
+This module allows administrators to define the decimal precision of float fields and add option values to fields (e.g., adding a date widget option to datetime fields) for QWeb report and view presentation.

 **Table of contents**